-Government: None; contributes as an employer for employees who are not civil servants.
+Government: None; contributes as an employer for government employees who are not civil servants.

-Family allowances: The child must be older than age 2 and younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Family allowances: Paid for children older than age 2 but younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
 Allowances are paid for up to six children.
-The parent must have at least three consecutive months of employment and be currently working at least 18 days or 120 hours a month.
+The parent must have worked at least 18 days or 120 hours a month for at least three consecutive months.